An Outlook on Quantity Surveying: Key Skills and Knowledge for the Next Generation

 Addressing the Collaboration Challenge

 Speaking of data and collaboration, the uptake of Building Information Modelling continues to grow around the world as roadblocks are negotiated.
-5D BIM (the addition of time and cost considerations within 3D models) can facilitate much improved collaboration for project teams, including engineers, architects and contractors, as well as quantity surveyors.
+5D BIM (the addition of time and considerations within 3D models) is a staple for modern all-in-one quantity surveying software.
+It can facilitate much improved collaboration for project teams, including engineers, architects and contractors, as well as quantity surveyors.

 Compressed project schedules and remote working conditions mean that quantity surveyors are much more likely to work together in teams on projects.
 The common data environment of BIM makes this possible, with multiple surveyors able to tackle different estimating tasks at the same time within the same model.